divya814/Flappy_bird_game/README.md

 ## How to play?
- ◼ You can control the bird using Arrow keys on your keyboard ◼ Your scores will go on increasing with time
+ ◼ You can control the bird using Arrow keys on your keyboard <br>
+ ◼ Your scores will go on increasing with time <br>
- ◼ Whenever the bird touches any of the pole, the some score will get deducted
+ ◼ Whenever the bird touches any of the pole, the some score will get deducted out of the total score <br>

 ![alt text](https://imgur.com/liVKX0d.png)